fusionengine-org/fusion/README.md

 <a href="https://github.com/dimkauzh/fusion-engine/graphs/contributors"><img alt="GitHub contributors" src="https://img.shields.io/github/contributors/dimkauzh/fusion-engine?color=blue"></a>
 </p>

+> *Our main website is currently down for maintainance!!!*

 Fusion is a game engine for creating graphical applications using the Pygame library and the programming language Python.
 It provides a simple coding interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!